MostafaEbrahiem/Realistic-face-images-from-sketches/README.md

+This project aims to make an application that takes a sketch image as an input and generates a realistic face image as an output.

 Instruction Manual
 1. Matlab Code(convert image to sketch)
 •	Copy the location of the folder the contain the images needed to e convert in the variable called "location" in file (convert2Sketch.m).